Fagradalsfjall: 2022 eruption

+Lava flows were reported traveling downslope to the northwest.
+The flow rate was about 32 m3/s during the initial hours of the eruption, which then decreased to an average of 18 m3/s from 1700 on 3 August until 1100 on 4 August.
+By this time, about 1.6 million cubic meters of lava had covered an area of 0.14 km2.

 Iceland's Department of Civil Protection and Emergency Management stated that no lives or infrastructure were currently at risk from the eruption.
 Iceland's main airport, Keflavík Airport, was briefly on alert, which is a standard procedure during eruptions, though the facility did not cancel any flights.
 Airplanes were prohibited from flying over the site, although some helicopters were sent in to survey the eruption.
 The eruption was not producing large plumes, though it was likely to affect air quality and pollution in immediately surrounding areas.
 Professor of geophysics Magnús Tumi Guðmundsson said, judging from the initial lava flow, that the eruption was likely five to ten times bigger than the 2021 eruption, but that it was not "the big one".
 From the nearby geomorphology, the lava was likely to flow into the Meradalir valleys.